rekomerio/HiveLED/README.md

 - [ ] Add customizable timed events for all clients
 - [ ] Add more effects
 - [ ] Create method to discover host ip in local network
+- [ ] Add physical button to host to toggle all client LED's on and off